bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/carmine_interview.md

 >
 > Echo feedback shimmer at base of chairframe.
 >
-> [JOURNALIST:] "Project D.U.S.T.
+> [JOURNALIST:] 'Project D.U.S.T.
 Deaths Unknown Spiritual Terrain.
 I saw the leaks, Victor.
 I know it's real.
-You built this empire on death, and now you worship it.
+> You built this empire on death, and now you worship it.
 You feed off it.
 It's practically in the name.
+Nex: Latin
-Nex: Latin for violent death?"
+> for violent death?'
 >
 > Emotion detection: CARMINE | 2-second silence | suppressed amusement Response latency: intentional
 >
-> [CARMINE:] [Laughs] "That'd be poetic, wouldn't it?
-NEX GEN - a generation bred to die."
+> [CARMINE:] [Laughs] 'That'd be poetic, wouldn't it?
+NEX GEN - a generation bred to die.'
 >
-> Tone: sardonic + performative "Sounds like a MindStream plot."
+> Tone: sardonic + performative 'Sounds like a MindStream plot.'
 >
 > Leaning in.
 Chin angle increases.
 Voice weight: measured
 >
-> [CARMINE:] "This is not about death.
+> [CARMINE:] 'This is not about death.
 It's about life.
-About moving forward, creating something that lasts."
+About moving forward, creating something that lasts.'
 >
 > Pulse: elevated but stable.
 Facial tension: mask intact.
 >
-> [CARMINE:] "But of course, outlets like yours need a villain.
+> [CARMINE:] 'But of course, outlets like yours need a villain.
 That's the world we live in now, right?
+You can't
-You can't accept that some of us are trying to build a future, so you spin it into something sinister.”
+> accept that some of us are trying to build a future, so you spin it into something sinister.'
 >
 > Pupil dilation: microflare
 >
 > Gesture: rolling shrug (calculated casual)
 >
-> [CARMINE:] "NEX is about what comes next, about survival.
+> [CARMINE:] 'NEX is about what comes next, about survival.
 But sure, you can keep believing it's some cult of death.
-That sells better, doesn't it?"
+> That sells better, doesn't it?'
 >
-> [JOURNALIST:] “You've built NEX GEN on the corpses of everyone who trusted you, and now you're gambling with their souls.
-Admit it.
+> [JOURNALIST:] 'You've built NEX GEN on the corpses of everyone who trusted you, and now you're gambling with their souls.
+> Admit it.
 This wasn't a rebrand, it's an escalation.
-You and Elias, you discovered something in those sadistic rituals of yours, didn't you?
+You and Elias, you discovered something in those sadistic rituals
+> of yours, didn't you?
 And now that's all your company stands for.
 A chapel of suffering.
-A monument to death, hidden behind your shiny tech and false promises.
+A monument to death,
+> hidden behind your shiny tech and false promises.
 You're not building a future, Victor.
 You're building an altar.
-So tell me, who are you sacrificing now?"
+> So tell me, who are you sacrificing now?'
 >
 > Signal interference spike: 1.3mV
 >
 > CARMINE emotional load breach.
 Defensive barrier failed momentarily.
 >
-> [CARMINE:] "Before I answer that, sweetheart, let me ask: what exactly are you doing to save the world?
-You cut out animals?"
+> [CARMINE:] 'Before I answer that, sweetheart, let me ask: what exactly are you doing to save the world?
+> You cut out animals?'
 >
-> [JOURNALIST:] "I don't eat red meat anymore.
-I've switched to synthetics: no animal- -cruelty involved."
+> [JOURNALIST:] 'I don't eat red meat anymore.
+I've switched to synthetics: no animal- -cruelty involved.'
 >
-> [CARMINE:] "Oh, right, sure.
+> [CARMINE:] 'Oh, right, sure.
 The same kind made by underpaid slaves in the Fringe.
-You really think lab-grown meat is cruelty-free?
+You really think lab-grown meat is
+> cruelty-free?
 Those people live in conditions worse than animals ever have to these days.
-And the coffee you're sipping there, is that not from the same company that was just exposed for using genetically modified monkeys to harvest their beans?
-Sentient creatures that are locked in cages their whole lives, bred solely for labor?”
+And the coffee you're
+> sipping there, is that not from the same company that was just exposed for using genetically modified monkeys to
+> harvest their beans?
+Sentient creatures that are locked in cages their whole lives, bred solely for labor?'
 >
-> [JOURNALIST:] "That's not the same as-"
+> [JOURNALIST:] 'That's not the same as-'
 >
-> [CARMINE:] "What I'm trying to say is this: we're all parasites on this planet.
-Unless you're some off-grid, piss-recycling sandal-sniffer, you don't get to say shit.
-There's no morality, no virtue left when we're all scrambling for the last scraps: eating the last fish, choking the skies with ash, drowning the oceans in our filth.
-We can all write articles about how fucked up the planet is.
+> [CARMINE:] 'What I'm trying to say is this: we're all parasites on this planet.
+Unless you're some off-grid,
+> piss-recycling sandal-sniffer, you don't get to say shit.
+There's no morality, no virtue left when we're all scrambling
+> for the last scraps: eating the last fish, choking the skies with ash, drowning the oceans in our filth.
+We can all
+> write articles about how fucked up the planet is.
 We can all point fingers at the convenient scapegoats.
+But unless
-But unless you're actually doing something to change it, who the fuck do you think you are to attack the ones that are?"
+> you're actually doing something to change it, who the fuck do you think you are to attack the ones that are?'
 >
-> [JOURNALIST:] "You think you can just erase the past?
-You come from a family of killers, mobsters who left bodies in their wake.
+> [JOURNALIST:] 'You think you can just erase the past?
+You come from a family of killers, mobsters who left bodies
+> in their wake.
 You grew up on blood money.
 Tell me.
-Just how many lives did your family take?"
+Just how many lives did your family take?'
 >
-> [CARMINE:] "Alright.
+> [CARMINE:] 'Alright.
 Let's go there.
 How about your father?
 A little birdie told me he wasn't so squeaky clean, either.
-Stealing neural implant memories and dealing them on SpyderWeb.
+> Stealing neural implant memories and dealing them on SpyderWeb.
 I heard he was moving some proper filth.
+I mean,
-I mean, parents changing their children's nappies and shit.
+> parents changing their children's nappies and shit.
 What kind of person does that?
-Still, his moolah is what got you in one of the best Academy's in the DTC.
-It's the reason you're sat in that chair and not living in the Wastemire.”
+Still, his moolah is what got you
+> in one of the best Academy's in the DTC.
+It's the reason you're sat in that chair and not living in the Wastemire.'
 >
-> [JOURNALIST:] "You deep-dived me,"
+> [JOURNALIST:] 'You deep-dived me,'
 >
 > Voice tremble: +12.9% Emotion: breach point reached
 >
-> "That's why you picked me.
-You wanted leverage over me."
+> 'That's why you picked me.
+You wanted leverage over me.'
 >
-> [CARMINE:] "Oh, go fuck yourself!
-I picked you because I thought maybe, just maybe, you'd cut me a bit of fucking slack!
+> [CARMINE:] 'Oh, go fuck yourself!
+I picked you because I thought maybe, just maybe, you'd cut me a bit
+> of fucking slack!
 You know as well as I do what it's like being the child of horrible human beings!
-I thought maybe we could skip the bullshit for once and talk about the real fucking issues, instead of rehashing the same shit over and over again!
+I thought maybe
+> we could skip the bullshit for once and talk about the real fucking issues, instead of rehashing the same shit over
+> and over again!
 Am I not allowed to retry?
-I- [Line is cut-off]
+I- [Line is cut-off]'
 >
 > Chest heave: +15% oxygen spike
 >
 > Hands shake for 0.4s.
 Stabilised by desk pressure.
 >
-> [CARMINE:] "And for the record, I picked you because of your article on the dangers of Social Credit Initiative.
-Yeah, the one where you tore into the idea that giving people money for nothing was a cure-all.
-That article was fucking class.
-You called out the hypocrisy of the left for pretending it was some kind of revolution, when really it was just another leash.
-You knew it'd bring the wrath of every soy boy down on you, but you wrote it anyway."
+> [CARMINE:] 'And for the record, I picked you because of your article on the dangers of Social Credit Initiative.
+> Yeah, the one where you tore into the idea that giving people money for nothing was a cure-all.
+That article was
+> fucking class.
+You called out the hypocrisy of the left for pretending it was some kind of revolution, when really
+> it was just another leash.
+You knew it'd bring the wrath of every soy boy down on you, but you wrote it anyway.'
 >
 > Bitterness level: elevated.
 >
 > Glottal impact: visible in throat waveform.
 >
-> [CARMINE:] "I'm not scared.
+> [CARMINE:] 'I'm not scared.
 Write whatever the fuck you want about me.
 I don't need to control the narrative.
-You could have a video of me nano-flaying a toddler while mainlining Synthrax into my eyeballs.
-The people who support me would cry ‘fake news’ before the blood dried.”
+> You could have a video of me nano-flaying a toddler while mainlining Synthrax into my eyeballs.
+The people who support
+> me would cry ‘fake news’ before the blood dried.'
 >
 > Pacing detected.
 >
 > Foot pressure grid shows chaotic rhythm.
 >
-> [CARMINE:] "But the thing is, I never asked for this!
+> [CARMINE:] 'But the thing is, I never asked for this!
 I never wanted to be some fucking incel poster boy!
-I wanted to be the change I thought the world needed.
-But now here I am, a symbol for a bunch of people I never asked to represent."
+I wanted to
+> be the change I thought the world needed.
+But now here I am, a symbol for a bunch of people I never asked to represent.'
 >
-> [CARMINE:] "The world is a ship tip.
+> [CARMINE:] 'The world is a ship tip.
 So tell me, who's worse?
 Me, trying to clean it up?
-Or you, perched on your high horse, pretending you don't smell-
+Or you, perched on your high
+> horse, pretending you don't smell-
--the shit on your shoes?"
+> -the shit on your shoes?'
 >
 > [JOURNALIST:]
 >